 - Which of these chores/responsibilities do you enjoy doing in the short term while you are doing them?

 - Which of these chores/responsibilities can you look back at once they are finished and feel glad that you have completed them?

-- Do any of these chores/responsibilities tick both boxes and are fun in the moment and consistent with who you want to be in the long-run?
+- Do any of these chores/responsibilities tick both boxes and are fun at the moment and consistent with who you want to be in the long run?
 Can you do more of these and less of other chores and responsibilities that don’t tick these boxes?

-- Are there any chores/responsibilities that are not enjoyable and don’t help you to feel like you are being the person you want to be in the long-run?
-In other words, is there anything that you only do because you worry what others would think if you don’t do them?
+- Are there any chores/responsibilities that are not enjoyable and don’t help you feel like you are the person you want to be in the long run?
+In other words, is there anything that you only do because you worry about what others would think if you don’t do them?
 Can you do less of these chores and responsibilities in your life by not doing them as much?
-Could you pay someone else to do them, or negotiate with someone that you live with to do these tasks more in exchange for you doing more of others chores and responsibilities that you enjoy and maybe they don’t?
+Could you pay someone else to do them or negotiate with someone you live with to do these tasks more in exchange for you doing more of other chores and responsibilities that you enjoy and maybe they don’t?

 - What are the things that you want to do in your life?

-- Which of these activities do you also enjoy doing in the moment while you are doing them?
+- Which of these activities do you also enjoy doing while you are doing them?
 Are you doing these things as often as you would like to?
 Or are you doing them too much for what feels like a good balance?
 Or too little?

-- Which of these activities do you find both enjoyable in the moment and consistent with the person that you would like to be in the long-run?
+- Which of these activities do you find both enjoyable in the moment and consistent with the person you would like to be in the long run?
 Do you schedule enough time in your life for these sweet-spot activities?